openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-secureElement.md

 createService(): Promise\<SEService>;

 Creates an **SEService** instance for connecting to all available SEs in the system.
 The connection is time-consuming.
-Therefore, this API supports only the asynchronous mode.
+Therefore, only asynchronous APIs are provided.
+This API uses a promise to return the result.

 The **SEService** object is available only when [isConnected](#seserviceisconnected) returns **true**.